 Overall, practicing psychologists reported starting salaries commensurate with their colleagues working as assistant professors at colleges and universities.

 With a median starting salary of $75,000, psychologists working in business-industry settings were among the highest paid.

-For more data, visit http://research.apa.org.
+For more information, visit the Center for Workforce Studies.
 Results from the 2005 Doctorate Employment Survey should be posted by April.